microsoft/Partner-Center-DotNet-Samples/README.md

-# Partner Center .NET Samples
+# Partner Center SDK for .NET Samples

-This repository contains samples for the Partner Center .NET SDK.
+This repository contains samples for the Partner Center SDK for .NET.

 ## Samples List